urteado/urteado.github.io/_pages/about.md

 - Agent-based modelling

-Previously I obtained a MSc in Applied Mathematics from Imperial College London, culminating in a research project on agent-based modelling of opinion formation at the [Bertrand Lab](https://thibaultbertrand.com/), headed by Thibault Bertrand and in collaboration with Grigorios Pavliotis.
+Previously I obtained a MSc in Applied Mathematics from Imperial College London, culminating in a research project on agent-based modelling of opinion formation at the [Bertrand Lab](https://thibaultbertrand.com/), headed by Thibault Bertrand and in collaboration with Prof. Grigorios Pavliotis.
 I also hold a BA (Hons) Mathematics and Philosophy from King's College London, with a strong focus on applied mathematics, philosophy of language and logic.